How to Stay Safe Online: A Guide Against LGBTQ+ Cyberbullying

 How to Not Get Hacked

-Unfortunately, it's not just physical theft that could expose your private photos and information.
+Unfortunately, more than physical theft could expose your private photos and information.
 Hackers are becoming incredibly sophisticated and can find your intimate information without you even knowing it.

 Unwanted sexual advances, from illicit photos to sexual requests, can happen to anyone.
-However, LGBTQ+ people often face specific perils.
+However, LGBTQ+ people often face specific perils, including digital bullying of queer youth.

-For instance, if you’re trans, it’s not uncommon to be bombarded by intimate questions about your genitalia and sexual experiences, or be solicited for paid intercourse.
+For instance, if you’re trans, you may be bombarded by intimate questions about your genitalia and sexual experiences, or be solicited for paid intercourse.

 According to our survey, when comparing the experiences of people with different gender identities, transgender women felt the least safe online, and cisgender men felt the safest.
-It was also revealed that transgender people are frequently fetishized due to their gender.
+Transgender people are frequently fetishized due to their gender, making them vulnerable to LGBTQ cyberbullying.
 Many have the experience of being asked to expose themselves to their cis peers under the guise of learning about their transitions.

 Dean, a transgender man recalls, “A high school classmate asked to see me naked so he could understand trans people… even after I told him to research on his own.
 Then he started making sexual advances.”